 - Requests for personal information such as passwords or Social Security numbers

-- Poor writing or bad grammar - Hover your mouse over links before you click on them to see if the URL looks legitimate.
+- Mismatched branding (logos or formatting may look off – blurry images, wrong colors, or unusual layouts) - Hover your mouse over links before you click on them to see if the URL looks legitimate.

 - Instead of clicking on links, open a new browser and manually type in the address.